tsdtsdtsd/MarkupPlyrMediaPlayer/README.md

 This module adds the [Plyr HTML5 Media Player](https://plyr.io/) to ProcessWire.

+Plyr is basically a wrapper for the natural media interface in modern browsers.
+It adds the ability for easy styling via CSS and a sprite, while being fully responsive.
+Also Plyr gives you full controll over the player with its great javascript interface.

+MarkupPlyrMediaPlayer incorporates Plyr into the ProcessWire CMS.

 ## Current capabilities

 After installation, you will notice some module configuration options.
 These are: